Platform Overview

 Configuring Platform Profiles

 Network operators can determine ASIC scale profiles and features to meet their specific business requirements.
-Currently, the platform profile configuration is supported on the Consolidated BNG (C-BNG) image on the Q2C and Q2A platforms.
+Currently, the platform profile configuration is supported on the Multiservice Edge image on the Q2C and Q2A platforms.
 The profiles can be viewed using the "show platform-profile" command.

 Guidelines & Limitations